-GOOD FOLK is a newsletter and community project about the people and stories of rural America and the American South.
+GOOD FOLK is a newsletter, podcast, and community project exploring storytelling, community, empathy, and artistry across rural America and the American South.

 We believe in the power of stories to connect us to one another.

 We believe that the stories we tell about ourselves matter.
 One in every five Americans lives in a rural community, and yet the stories we tell of these places are shrouded in stereotype and bias.
 Furthermore, they are often misrepresentative of what rural and Southern places truly are— places of community, artistry, diversity, joy, innovation, and love, among many other things.

 For too long, the narratives of rural and Southern places have been controlled by outsiders.
 It is time we reclaim our stories, and begin telling them from our own mouths first.